Project Overview

 Façade Development

-Enticing facade with various level and depth and emphasis on the floor pattern for queuing and display placement.
+Enticing facade with various levels and depth and emphasis on the floor pattern for queuing and display placement.

 Moveable wall that define the corner of the GWCCA to direct visitors towards coffee , but add a physical block to the environment.